 Writing Club: This club provides opportunities for students of varying grade levels.
 Students will write, revise, share ideas, and collaborate with other students throughout the building.
 Additionally, a positive, productive and creative forum is established in which students feel comfortable taking risks, thus building confidence, as they experiment in writing.
 This program is open to students in grades 5-8 and will meet on Wednesdays.

 Yearbook Committee: Students participating in yearbook committee will design, organize, create and publish the GLCPS Yearbook.
 This process involves and builds upon digital photography, computer technology, editing, organizing pages and creative artistic skills.
 Students will also create and implement a marketing strategy to sell the finished product.
-This program is open to students in grades 8-12 and meets on Thursdays from 3:20-5:00 pm.
+This program is open to students in grades 8-12 and meets on Thursdays.